Skip to main content

 Separate keys per environmentUse different keys for production, staging, and development clusters.

-Regular auditingPeriodically review KMS key policies and access logs.
+Regular auditingPeriodically review AWS KMS key policies and access logs.

-Monitor rotationUse CloudWatch or EventBridge to track key rotation events.
+Monitor rotationUse Amazon CloudWatch or Amazon EventBridge to track key rotation events.

 Audit logging

-Amazon KMS integrates with CloudTrail to log all key usage.
+AWS KMS integrates with AWS CloudTrail to log all key usage.
 You are responsible for monitoring and persisting these logs.

 What is logged